nobarinikan/CS412_Course_Project/README.md

 20. Flesch-Kincaid readability score
 21. Question number where the student starts consulting GPT
 22. Primitive Grade (calculated based on similarity score and max point of each question)

+The general scores data was skewed, meaning histogram was asymmetrically distributed.
+Many students had very high grades on a scale of 80-100 out of 100.
+The lowest scores were 15 and 31 as outliers.
+The scores are merged with the features data frame to proceed from now on.
+Features are normalized by MinMaxScaler to scale each numerical value between 0-1.

 * Select Features (Links to Code Snippets?)